zoedarkweather/newsletter-signup-form/README.md

 ### What I learned

 I learned how to hide elements from screenreaders - I realize that often you may not want to do that, but instead want to visually hide something while showing it to screenreaders - but in this case it was important that it not be read as it would be confusing.
 I don't know if my solution of moving the things on and off screen is the best way to go about it, but to me it seemed like the simplest solution.
 I'm curious to see how other people approached this or if there is any kind of best practice for something like this that I should be aware of.

+10/12 updates: After learning about the dialog element, I updated this project to use it for the success message.
+This seems like a much cleaner and simpler solution and shortened my JavaScript code considerably.

 ### Continued development